Blantyre Travel Guide

 Blantyre has a modest but influential expat community; with residents from the UK, other European countries and South Africa dominating.
 The city is also home to the College of Medicine, the Malawi Polytechnic, the Kamuzu College of Nursing and constituent colleges of the University of Malawi, making it an academic hub as well as a commercial centre.

 Mount Soche and the Ndirande, Chiradzulu and Michiru mountains overlook Blantyre, forming the Michiru Mountain Conservation Area, which makes for a good outdoor playground on the city's doorstep.
-Cultural sightseeing options include The National Museum, which is midway between Blantyre and Limbe and houses a collection of traditional weapons and artefacts, as well as exhibits relating to traditional dance, European exploration and slavery.
+Cultural sightseeing options include The National Museum, which houses a collection of traditional weapons and artefacts, as well as exhibits relating to traditional dance, European exploration and slavery.

-There are various restaurants and hotels in Blantyre, as well as pubs and sports bars.
-The last decade or so has seen much of the nightlife diffuse from the city centre to the suburbs, making taxis a necessary part of night-time jaunts in the city.
+There are various restaurants and hotels, as well as pubs and sports bars.
+The last decade or so has seen much of the nightlife diffuse from the city centre to the suburbs, making taxis a necessary part of evening jaunts in the city.
 Blantyre is also home to the Chichiri Mall, which is one of the largest in the country.